Sorting and filtering as effective rational choice procedures: Conclusion

 \section{Conclusion}

 In this paper we show that online decision support system can be used to choose rationally.
 The offered functionality speeds up the decision process.
-In Simon's terms, the choice environment contains complexity so that the individual's procedure operating on that environment can be simple.
+In Simon's terms, the choice environment contains complexity so that the individual's procedure operating on that environment can be simpler.

-In the case of simple filter and sorting functionality as in widespread use in online platforms this only works if the type of preferences is restricted.
+In the case of simple filter and sorting functionality this only works if the type of preferences is restricted.
 We also show how the operations can be extended so that more general notions of preference relations are captured by filter and sorting functionality.
+This line of thought can be extended further: For each set of operations we can ask what type of preferences can be expressed.
+But we can also ask the opposite question: What kind of operations do we need to effectively express preferences of a specific structure?

 If one considers current technological developments, it becomes evident that support systems become more expressive (or at least that is the design goal of many companies).
-In the light of our results, this will lead to individual procedures being simpler while still being able to implement perfectly rational choices.
+In the light of our results, this will lead to individual procedures being simpler while being able to choose according to complex preferences.
+As noted before, the better such systems the more variety can be handled without imposing more complexity on the consumer's choice process.